ydydsnyd/mono/doc/docs/server-push.md

 ### `profileID`

 The [`profileID`](api/classes/Replicache#profileid) of the requesting Replicache instance.
 All clients within a browser profile share the same `profileID`.
-It can be used for windowing the Client View, which one typically wants to do per-browser-profile, not per-client.

 ### `pushVersion`